Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Abstract

 \section{Abstract}

-We study proper isometric actions of non-compact semisimple Lie groups on symmetric spaces in pseudo-Riemannian geometry.
-Motivated by Okuda's classification of semisimple symmetric spaces admitting proper $SL(2,\mathbb{R})$-actions [J.\ Differ.\ Geom., 2013], we focus on a family of symmetric spaces lying on the ``boundary case'' of the existence of proper $SL(2,\mathbb{R})$-actions.
-As a rigidity result, we show that any connected non-compact semisimple Lie group acting properly on this family must be globally isomorphic to $Spin(n,1)$ up to compact factors.
-Moreover, the largest value of $n$ for the existence of $Spin(n,1)$-proper actions is governed by the Hurwitz--Radon number.
-Our family includes the pseudo-Riemannian hyperbolic space $\mathbf{H}_{+}^{N,N-1}$ of signature $(N,N-1)$.
+We study proper isometric actions of non-compact semisimple Lie groups on pseudo-Riemannian symmetric spaces.
+Motivated by Okuda's classification of semisimple symmetric spaces admitting proper $SL(2,\mathbb{R})$-actions [J.\ Differential Geom., 2013], we focus on symmetric spaces lying on the ``boundary'' of the existence of proper $SL(2,\mathbb{R})$-actions.
+As a rigidity result, we show that any connected non-compact semisimple Lie group acting properly on these symmetric spaces must be globally isomorphic to $Spin(n,1)$ up to compact factors.
+Moreover, the Hurwitz--Radon number arises as the largest value of $n$ for the existence of $Spin(n,1)$-proper actions.
+Our symmetric spaces include the pseudo-Riemannian hyperbolic space $\mathbf{H}_{+}^{N,N-1}$ of signature $(N,N-1)$.